-Because of Tara’s experience in caring for couples struggling with infertility, she is able to bring a compassionate yet comprehensive approach to the care of patients in the program.
+Because of Temima’s experience in caring for couples struggling with infertility, she is able to bring a compassionate yet comprehensive approach to the care of patients in the program.
 She takes donor egg recipients through all aspects of the egg donation process: preliminary screening, matching couples with an egg donor and then providing individualized care through the entire cycle.
-Tara works very closely with the physicians and laboratory staff to ensure that GENESIS is in strict compliance with both the FDA and Department of Health guidelines.
+Temima works very closely with the physicians and laboratory staff to ensure that GENESIS is in strict compliance with both the FDA and Department of Health guidelines.

 Katherine Mah, M.S. is the genetic counselor at GENESIS.
 She studied biology at the University of Chicago, where she received her undergraduate degree, and at the University of Michigan, where she received her master’s degree.
 Katherine also received a master’s degree in human genetics at Sarah Lawrence College and is a board certified genetic counselor.
 Before joining GENESIS, Katherine worked as a genetic counselor at Memorial Sloan-Kettering Cancer Center and The Rockefeller University in Manhattan.